 Honey as a skincare cleanser

-This is a great treatment for skin that is prone to acne, discoloration, and dryness.
-To use plain honey on the skin, simply take a tablespoon right from the jar and apply to a freshly cleansed face.
-Since it is a bit messy and sticky, this is best done before your morning shower-use witch hazel to cleanse the skin, pull your hair away from your face, and apply a raw honey mask.
+Crystallized honey makes a great treatment for skin that is prone to acne, discoloration, and dryness.
+To use plain honey on the skin, simply take a tablespoon right from the jar and apply it to a freshly cleansed face.
+Since it is a bit messy and sticky, this is best done before your morning shower, first, cleanse the skin with your daily cleanser, pull your hair away from your face, and apply a raw honey mask.

 - leave this on for 10-15 minutes while you shower